-Vietnam’s wild elephant ‘ID cards’ helps to preserve a diminished species
+Vietnam’s elephant ‘ID cards’ help preserve a diminished species

 Pruthu Fernando, chairman of the Sri Lanka-based Centre for Conservation and Research, told Al Jazeera that unlike human society where age and experience confer a degree of respect, among elephants it is size and body mass that decides their social hierarchy.

-Fernando, who is an adviser to the United Kingdom-based Humane Society International (HSI), said that when elephants reach puberty, at approximately 10 years of age, they drift from the near-constant care of their mothers to join other male elephants in social groups.
+Fernando, who is an adviser to the United States-based Humane Society International (HSI), said that when elephants reach puberty, at approximately 10 years of age, they drift from the near-constant care of their mothers to join other male elephants in social groups.

 That is why Bien Dong and Dinh Quan had buddied up and how a photo of the two trundling towards a waterhole was caught by motion sensor cameras in April.
 The cameras are part of an elephant conservation project spearheaded by HSI’s Vietnam chapter and local authorities in southern Dong Nai province.

-“This is the only project in Vietnam when it comes to elephants, which provides elephant ID cards for each individual,” Nguyen Mai, senior wildlife programme manager at HIS Vietnam, told Al Jazeera.
+“This is the only project in Vietnam when it comes to elephants, which provides elephant ID cards for each individual,” Nguyen Thi Mai, senior wildlife programme manager at HSI Vietnam, told Al Jazeera.

 “No one else has done this,” Mai said of the 60 “camera traps” operating in the Dong Nai conservation area, which is located approximately two hours’ drive from Vietnam’s business capital Ho Chi Minh City.